 a) For debt financing provided by the implementing partner

+The implementing partner may provide financing to final recipients in the form of direct loans or other forms of direct debt financing to target the relevant higher EU added value policy area.

-The implementing partner may guarantee portfolios originated by financial intermediaries through capped and uncapped guarantees.
+The implementing partner may also guarantee portfolios originated by financial intermediaries through capped and uncapped guarantees.

 The guarantee to the financial intermediary would typically cover 50% of risk in each underlying transaction.
 This limit may be extended in duly justified circumstances, to up to 80%.
 In any case, the financial intermediary must retain at least 20% of risk in each underlying transaction.

 In the case of capped guarantees, the cap rate shall be established at the level of the expected losses of the new portfolio.
 The cap rate shall be determined individually for each guarantee agreement signed with the financial intermediary.
 The expected losses shall be determined and documented on the basis of historical data and forward-looking estimations.
 In addition, in the absence of relevant data, the cap rate shall be set at a pre-agreed level as defined in the guarantee agreement with the implementing partner.
 The maximum permissible cap rate shall be 25%.

-The products covered by the portfolio guarantee shall rank pari passu with the financial intermediary with regard to loss recoveries provided that if an amount of the losses exceeds the guarantee cap amount a corresponding amount of loss recoveries may firstly be allocated to the more senior exposures.
+The products covered by the portfolio guarantee shall rank pari passu with the financial intermediary with regard to loss recoveries provided that, in the case of capped guarantees, if the amount of the losses exceeds the guarantee cap amount a corresponding amount of loss recoveries may firstly be allocated to the more senior exposures.
 In duly justified cases, the revenue and risk sharing between the implementing partner and financial intermediary may be asymmetric.

 b) Use of the EU guarantee for debt-type operations

 The EU guarantee may cover an FLP in respect of the relevant portfolio of operations financed by the implementing partner.
-Given the characteristics of such products, the size of the implementing partner’s and the EU guarantee’s contribution to the FLP could be more than 50% of the target financing provided by the implementing partners.
+Given the characteristics of such financial products, the size of the implementing partner’s and the EU guarantee’s contribution to the FLP could be more than 50% of the target financing provided by the implementing partners.

 The implementing partner shall contribute at least 5% to the FLP in order to ensure alignment of interest.
-In duly justified cases, the implementing partners’ contribution to the loss-coverage ensured by the FLP could be provided progressively, as the portfolio matures and is de-risked, through the revenues originating from the guaranteed or other portfolio(s), or through other appropriate and innovative mechanisms.
+In duly justified cases, the implementing partners’ contribution to the loss-coverage ensured by the FLP can be provided progressively, as the portfolio matures and is de-risked, through the revenues originating from the guaranteed or other portfolio(s), or through other appropriate and innovative mechanisms.

-For the intermediated debt financing, where remuneration from financial intermediaries is not sufficient to adequately remunerate implementing partners’ risk taking, the EU guarantee may cover up to 100% of the contribution to the FLP.
+For the intermediated debt financing, where remuneration from financial intermediaries is not sufficient to adequately remunerate the risk of the financing provided by the implementing partner, the EU guarantee may cover up to 100% of the contribution to the FLP.
 For such intermediated debt financing in the form of capped guarantees, the EU guarantee may cover up to 100% of the financing provided by the implementing partner.

+c) For equity financing provided by the implementing partner

-dedicated funds and investment vehicles.
-Investment in funds or other investment vehicles, and platforms supported by the EU guarantee could, in duly justified cases, also rank in a subordinated manner compared to other investors.
+Equity and quasi-equity financing may be provided by implementing partners to final recipients directly or through dedicated funds and investment vehicles.
+Investment in funds or other investment vehicles, and platforms supported by the EU guarantee can, in duly justified cases, also rank in a subordinated manner compared to other investors.

 d) Use of the EU guarantee for equity-type operations